How to Print Sublimation Images: A Beginner’s Guide

 • Print on the white side of the sheet.

-Refine the Edges
+Refine The Edges

 Double-check and refine the edges by cutting and then pressing the material.
 When using TeckWrap Craft’s sublimation sheet, you may press it right away because it’s fast-drying.